M-Gregoire/infrastructure/resources/hosts/Anet-A8/README.md

 # Anet-A8
-My settings for my Anet A8 3D printer
+My settings and upgrades for my Anet A8 3D printer

 ## Slic3r

 Profile included in the folder.

+## Meshmixer

+Unfortunately not native on Linux but allows to create awesome support, using less material and less destructive to the printed model.

 ## Octoprint

 I use an Octoprint server running on a Raspberry Pi.
 I've installed the following plugins:

-- Bed Level Visualizer (Install can take a long time, ~30min.
+- [OctoPrint-BedLevelVisualizer](https://github.com/jneilliii/OctoPrint-BedLevelVisualizer) (Install can take a long time, ~30min.
 This is a known issue.
-It might need to be run manually and not through plugin manager.) using:
+It might need to be run manually and not through plugin manager.).
+I use the following commands:
 ```
 G28
 M155 S30